wp-plugins/goodreviews/readme.txt

 == Upgrade Notice ==

+= 1.0.2 =
+Upgrade to fix an issue that preventing "Buy This Book" links from functioning properly.

 = 1.0.1 =
 Upgrade to fix a potential developer API key issue that will prevent GoodReviews from working.